Meet our People

 Radha is also a visual artist - Radha Sahar Interactive Art.
 Her solo, interactive exhibition Spirituality in the Public Domain toured several NZ museums and she has two paintings in the NZ parliamentary collection.
 Her background includes work as a Kindergarten teacher, performer, music tutor, and music therapist.
-Her voluntary work includes the The NZ Virtues Trust and coordination of The Sacred Site.
+Her voluntary work includes serving on the The NZ Virtues Trust

 David Antony Clark - Composer and Engineer